rishabh2011/NFT-Preview-Card---HTML-CSS-Project/README.md

 I tried to use the vertical-align css property in various parts of the code but ultimately couldn't use it effectively.
 I am still hazy as to how the vertical-align property works and how to use it affectively.
 Will have to focus on it more.

 As it turns out, there are a variety of ways to achieve the design one is looking for using css.
 As such I feel like maybe my code could have been more clean and affective?
 Maybe there is no guideline as to how to approach a design.
-If it works it works?w
+If it works it works?
 Experience will tell.

+I have yet to learn about responsive CSS.
+This site currently does not work properly for mobile devices.
+Will update this once I learn responsive css.

 ### Useful resources